pdxdave/aws_cantrill/003_tech_fundamentals/001_encryption.md

 2. algorithm: takes plaintext & encryption key and writes encrypted data.
     * Blowfish, AES, RC4, DES, etc.
 3. key: a password.
 4. ciphertext: when an algorithm takes plaintext and a key it outputs ciphertext.
-** The upshot:
+** Encryption: an algorithm takes plaintext and a key, and outputs ciphertext.
+** Decryption: an algorithm takes ciphertext and a key, and generates plaintext.

+## Types of Encryption